Chronic Fatigue SyndromeSkip to the navigation

 - Is the product manufactured reliably?
 Vitamin and mineral supplements and herbal products are not subject to the same regulations as medicines.
 Ingredients may vary from one maker to another.
-Read the labels carefully and choose well-known brands you trust.
+Read the labels carefully, and choose well-known brands you trust.

 - Does it work?
 It may be hard to tell whether a treatment is working.
 Keep in mind that when you get better after treatment, the treatment may not be the reason for your improvement.
-Symptoms of CFS often improve on their own, or the treatment may be causing a placebo effect, which makes you feel better.
+Symptoms of CFS often improve on their own.
+Or the treatment may be causing a placebo effect, which makes you feel better.

 - How much does it cost?
 An expensive treatment that may or may not help you may not be worth the high cost.
 Beware of products or treatment providers who require a large financial investment up front or a series of costly treatments.

 - Will it improve my general health?
-Even if complementary therapies are not effective in treating CFS, some of them are safe and healthy habits that may improve your general well-being and may be worth trying.
+Even if complementary treatments are not effective in treating CFS, some of them are safe and healthy habits that may improve your general well-being and may be worth trying.